 In summary, for an \ac{MI} calculation, first the constellation is normalised using Eq.~\eqref{eq:normalise}.
-Next, we calculate the contribution to results and the gradient for each constellation point separately.
+Next, we calculate the contribution to the GMI and the gradient for each constellation point separately.
 Starting from $x_i$ we pre-calculate

 for all $x_j$ and sample points $z$, n.b., if $x_i = x_j$, the result is $1$.
-The resulting contribution is calculated by first summing it over $j$ and then, after taking the log, taking the (weighted) sum over $z$.
-For the contribution to the gradient, sum all components of $h(\vect{z},\vect{x}_i,\vect{x}_j)$ by the sum over $j$, then multiply by $2(\vect{z}+\vect{d_{ij}})$ and finally take the (weighted) sum over $z$.
-Sum the contributions over all $i$ and scale with constants according to the method chosen.
+The MI is calculated by first summing tributaries $h(\vect{z},\vect{x}_i,\vect{x}_j)$ over $j$ and then, after taking the log, taking the (weighted) sum over $z$.
+For the gradient calculation, start by summing all tributaries of $h(\vect{z},\vect{x}_i,\vect{x}_j)$ over $j$, then multiplying by $2(\vect{z}+\vect{d_{ij}})$ and finally take the (weighted) sum over $z$.
+Sum the contributions over all $i$ and scale with constants according to the integration method chosen.